omnicache/OmniCache/README.md

 - Your application has strict consistency requirements and cannot tolerate any inconsistency between the cache and the database.
 There's always a small window between when data is updated and when the cache is invalidated and updated where stale data may be served.

 ### Is this production ready?
-If you're willing to debug any issues that go for it!
+If you're willing to debug any issues then go for it!
 I'm hoping to iron out all the bugs while developing future projects.

 ### I'm not sure I understand how this works
 Take a look at the demos inside.
 They will demonstrate how queries are made against the cache and database.